felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 - Do you allow yourself to quit that particular book before finishing?
 - Do you consider reading this book a personal project, or entertainment?
+- Will you search for knowledge nuggets while reading?

 Personally, I read books in physical form, and novels in digital form.